markdohle/week-19/README.md

 Express uses routes to send and receive data between a database and the client.

-An API ends data from the front end to the back end of an application and vice versa.
+An API sends data from the front end to the back end of an application and vice versa.

 The back end contains an application’s business logic.